sujonraihan/ibcs/Linux/firewalls.md

 ## 🎯 Summary

-Firewalls হল Linux system security এর একটি গুরুত্বপূর্ণ অংশ যা:
+Firewalls are an important part of Linux system security that:

-- ✅ Network access control নিশ্চিত করে
+- ✅ Ensures network access control
-- ✅ Unauthorized access prevent করে
+- ✅ Prevents unauthorized access
-- ✅ Network traffic filter করে
+- ✅ Filters network traffic
-- ✅ System security maintain করে
+- ✅ Maintains system security
-- ✅ Network services protect করে
+- ✅ Protects network services

-সঠিক firewall configuration এবং management practices ব্যবহার করে একটি secure এবং protected network infrastructure তৈরি করা যায়।
+With proper firewall configuration and management practices, a secure and protected network infrastructure can be created.